 Luckily, most coconut puts a minimum amount of burden on the environment relative to other oils like palm, and arguably soy or corn oils.
-Very little chemical pesticide or herbicides go in to the agrarian side of coconut production.
+Very few chemical pesticides or herbicides go into the agrarian side of coconut production.

-Refining of non-organic coconut oils do pose a health risk because chemicals like hexane are used to purify upon preparation for consumption.
-Hexane is thought to be a neurotoxin, and is also a pollutant.
+Refining non-organic coconut oils does pose a health risk because chemicals like hexane are used to purify upon preparation for consumption.
+Hexane is thought to be a neurotoxin and is also a pollutant.

 All parts of coconut are used, so waste is a minimal concern.
 For example, the outer protective layer, also known as coir, is used as a very effective ingredient in potting soils.
 The meat of the coconut is used to make coconut milk and coconut shreds, and the coconut water is an electrolyte-rich liquid that comes from the center of the coconut.

 Eating Patterns of Coconut

 What are the eating patterns of people choosing to eat coconut?
 This is a matter of debate.
 I watch people, and I observe trends in feeding habits.